Cardi B battles with lawyer in racy mixtape artwork case

 Cappello said Gooden was paid $50 to create a design but was then told to find another tattoo after he turned in an initial draft.
 He said Gooden googled “back tattoos” before he found an image and pasted it on the cover.

-Her lawyer, Peter Anderson, said Brophy and the mixtape image are unrelated.
-He said the model did not have tattoos on his neck, which Brophy does.
+Cardi B’s lawyer, Peter Anderson, said Brophy and the mixtape image are unrelated, noting the model did not have neck tattoos, which Brophy does.

 “It’s not him,” the rapper said.
 “To me, it doesn’t look like his back at all.
 The tattoo was modified, which is protected by the First Amendment.”